Godoy0722/ojs_csv_importexport/README.md

      - Ensure the journal has at least one author group configured
      - Verify author information follows the required format
      - Check that required author fields (first name) are provided

+10. **Version Import Issues**
+   - Error: `Version is required when versionIdentifier is provided`
+   - Solution:
+     - Always provide the `version` field when using `versionIdentifier`
+     - Use positive integers (1, 2, 3, ...) for version numbers

+   - Error: `Version must be a positive integer greater than 0`
+   - Solution:
+     - Ensure version numbers are positive integers
+     - Don't use 0, negative numbers, or decimals

+   - Error: `Duplicate article version found for identifier [id], version [num]`
+   - Solution:
+     - Check for duplicate rows with the same versionIdentifier and version
+     - Ensure each version number is unique within the same article
+     - Remove duplicate entries from your CSV file

 #### General Troubleshooting Tips
 - Always back up your database before running imports